ssardina-agts/elevator-simulator/README.md

 * Developed by final year RMIT CSIT students as part of their capstone project under the supervision of A/Prof. Sebastian Sardina

+### Changes from r162 (0.4+) version ###

+* Network connectivity to simulation; allows controllers to run outside simulator.
+* Allows to change car destination while car is traveling.
+* People repress floor button if unable to enter car due to lack of capacity.
+* Generate special event when car passes through each floor while traveling.
+* Many bugs fixed.

 ### Who do I talk to? ###

 * A/Prof. Sebastian Sardina (sebastian.sardina@rmit.edu.au)